graylog-labs/graylog-plugin-archetype/src/main/resources/archetype-resources/README.md

 Getting started
 ---------------

 This project is using Maven 3 and requires Java 7 or higher.
-The plugin will require Graylog 1.2.0 or higher.

 * Clone this repository.
 * Run `mvn package` to build a JAR file.